-- Maintain, improve, and enhance cruise facilities necessary to accommodate the projected number of cruise passengers and ships to grow business
+- Maintain, improve and enhance cruise facilities necessary to accommodate the projected number of cruise passengers and ships

-- Maintain, improve, and enhance cargo facilities necessary to accommodate the projected cargo volume demands to grow our business
+- Maintain, improve and enhance cargo facilities to accommodate the projected cargo volume demands

-- Continue operating with top security measures, and ensure compatibility of facilities and operations with surrounding communities and the natural environment
+- Operate with top security measures and ensure compatibility of its facilities and operations with surrounding communities and the natural environment

 Current or Planned Investments

-- Cargo Container Yard Infrastructure Improvements, including infrastructure for eRTGs, Post-Panamax gantry cranes, and state-of-the-art cargo gate facilities
+- Cargo Container Yard Infrastructure Improvements, including infrastructure for eRTGs, Post Panamx gantry cranes, and state-of-the-art cargo gate facilities

-- Consistent cargo growth reflecting over 1 million TEUs for five years in a row
+- Consistent cargo growth reflecting over 1 million TEUs for over 5 years in a row